-This is the most beautiful DIY Halloween costume accessory!
-These witch and wizard hats are showstoppers and will add a unique touch to your halloween costume!
+This is the most beautiful Halloween costume accessory!
+This DIY witch hat is a real showstoppers and will add a unique touch to your halloween costume!
 You just need leaves and few other supplies to make these beautiful hats.

-This leaf witch and wizard hat is inspired by our stunning flower crown that we made this past summer.
+This DIY witch hat (or wizard hat) is inspired by our stunning flower crown that we made this past summer.
 This hat is just as beautiful and it’s the perfect variation of the crown!

 There are a lot of steps listed below, but don’t get overwhelmed.
 I also want to mention that there is some room for error in these steps.
 I certainly didn’t execute them perfectly, but the hat turned out awesome!
 Just take it one step at a time and soon you will have a beautiful hat for your Halloween celebration or outdoor fall adventures.